mjaimin/DesignPatterns/Creational/Factory/README.md

 ## Participants

-+	IProduct: The interface for products
++ Product: defines the interface for objects the factory method creates.
-+	Concrete product: implements the object interface
++ ConcreteProduct: implements the Product interface.
-+	ICreator: Provides the FactoryMethod
++ Creator:(also refered as Factory because it creates the Product objects) declares the method FactoryMethod, which returns a Product object.
+May call the generating method for creating Product objects
-+	Concrete creator: Decides which class to instantiate
++ ConcreteCreator: Overrides the generating method for creating ConcreteProduct objects and Decides which class to instantiate.

 ## Use Factory when

-+	A class can’t anticipate the class of objects it must create
++	When a class doesn't know what sub-classes will be required to create.
-+	A class wants its subclasses to specify the objects it creates.
++	When a class wants that its sub-classes specify the objects to be created.
-+	A client delegates responsibilities to subclasses in parallel hierarchies.
++	When the parent classes delegate responsibility to one of several helper subclasses.

 ## Collaborations